 LECOM provides assistantships of \$10,000 per year for years two through four to students in the DAE, DME and PE programs for their roles as Teaching Assistants and Teaching Practicums.
+Assistantships are only available for years two, three and four of the PhD curriculum.
+Assistantships are not available if a student requires an extra semester or a fifth year to complete program requirements.
 Additionally, students will have access to funds (\$2,000) during their fourth year (3rd year for the PE program) for travel to research meetings to present their research.